JnCrMx/overwatch-highlights/README.md

 ## TODO

-- [ ] Add GitHub Page with (automatically) built Sphinx documentation
+- [x] Add Read The Docs page with (automatically) built Sphinx documentation
 - [ ] Find values for all Maps
 - [ ] Find values for all Heros
 - [ ] Add enum for Skins